-Expedia’s Best Price Guarantee is that if you find a better deal on the same package or accommodation within 24 hours of booking it on Expedia, you can let Expedia know, and they will give you a complete refund.
-You'll also receive a $50 voucher to use towards a future hotel or hotel & airfare booking on Expedia!
+Expedia’s Best Price Guarantee: if you find a better deal on the same package or accommodation within 24 hours of booking it on Expedia, you can let them know, and they will give you a complete refund.
+You'll also receive a $50 voucher to use towards a future booking on Expedia!

 Sounds great, right?
 Well, like most guarantees, there is a lot of fine print to read and a lot of hoops to jump through.
 For starters: